Is Your Brain Making a To-Do List About Your To-Do List? Hereās How to Calm the Mind and Find Clarity

 Hi, if you’re new here, I’m Bonnie.
 I help women step out of the loop of “not good enough → try harder → still not enough,” so they can find calm, clarity, and confidence—without forcing change—and show up exactly as they are.

-My work is compassion-first and nervous-system-led, using Yoga Nidra (deep, healing guided rest), somatic breathwork, and intuitive insight.
+My work is compassion-based and nervous-system-led, using Yoga Nidra (deep, healing guided rest), somatic breathwork, and intuitive insight.

 First we rest.
 Then we rise.